navidrome/website/content/en/docs/Installation/macos.md

 The example shown assumes a few things:

 1. The binary has been downloaded and extracted to the `/opt/navidrome` folder.
 2. A [configuration file](https://www.navidrome.org/docs/usage/configuration-options) for Navidrome has been created and is named `navidrome.toml` in that folder.
+Be sure to set the `DataFolder` option as well.
 3. A log file for Navidrome has been created and is named `navidrome.log` in that folder.

 ```xml